kubernetes-sigs/lws/README.md

 - **Group of Pods as a unit:** Supports a tightly managed group of pods that represent a “super pod”
   - **Unique pod identity:** Each pod in the group has a unique index from 0 to n-1.
   - **Parallel creation:** Pods in the group will have the same lifecycle and be created in parallel.
+  - **Gang Scheduling:** Each replica with a group of pods can be scheduled in an all-or-nothing manner (Alpha level, API may change in the future).
 - **Dual-template, one for leader and one for the workers:** A replica is a group of a single leader and a set of workers, and allow to specify a template for the workers and optionally use a second one for the leader pod.
 - **Multiple groups with identical specifications:** Supports creating multiple “replicas” of the above mentioned group.
 Each group is a single unit for rolling update, scaling, and maps to a single exclusive topology for placement.
 - **A scale subresource:** A scale endpoint is exposed for HPA to dynamically scale the number replicas (aka number of groups)